 Table of Contents

 Old RV flooring is one renovation that adds a lot of value to the interior of your RV.
-An old camper may have carpet that needs to be ripped up and replaced.
+An old camper may have a carpet that needs to be ripped up and replaced.
 Linoleum may have been used in the kitchen and bathroom which today may be worn and tattered.
 In addition, the pattern is probably antiquated as well.

 Replacing the flooring can be a complex job so if you are not up to it hire a professional.
 If it’s something you want to tackle the skills are not too difficult to learn.
 Lots of Youtube videos will show you how.
 We recommend replacing your old floor with waterproof vinyl planking.
-It’s durable, easy to cut and install and look fantastic.
+It’s durable, easy to cut and install, and looks fantastic.
 Here is a video showing how to replace and RV floor.

 #2 Let The Sunshine In

-Older travel trailers typically have windows that are outdated, scratched or have turned yellow because they were not made from glass.
+Older travel trailers typically have windows that are outdated, scratched, or have turned yellow because they were not made from glass.
 If that’s the case with your RV remodel then replacing the windows makes perfect sense.
 With a little research, you’ll come to realize that replacing an RV window is a pretty easy DIY project.

 You can either find a replacement window that will fit just right or you will need to order a custom window.
 There are many places online where you can do that.
 If you want to learn more about replacing your RV windows check out this article by RV Geeks.
 It also includes a video of how he did the work.